 - any medical conditions you may have

 Additionally, tell your doctor if you’re taking any medications.
-This is important to do because some medications can interfere with Mounjaro.
+This is important since certain medications can interfere with Mounjaro.

 These and other considerations to discuss with your doctor are described below.